thesamu3414/CYD-Weather_and_DailyVerse/README.md

 2. If not configured, it will create a WiFi access point (e.g., "ESP32-Config").
 3. Connect to the AP and configure your WiFi credentials.
 4. The device will connect to the internet and display the rolling clock.
-5. Use the touchscreen to navigate between different screens (clock, weather, verses, settings).
+5. Use the touchscreen to toggle between the screens (weather and daily bible verse).
+The clock with time and date is always showing.

 ## Configuration

 - WiFi settings: Configured via the built-in WiFi manager
 - Weather API: Requires API key (configure in `token.h`)
-- Bible verses: Fetched from an online service
+- Bible verses: Fetched from an online API service, no key needed.
-- Display settings: Adjustable via touch interface

 ## Project Structure